Fence Installation Cost

 Can I Replace Garden Fences Myself?

 Putting up a fence is not an overly complicated job.
-For anyone who has experience with other DIY projects, it's fairly straightforward, and the cost to replace a garden fence per panel would be around £100 if you did everything yourself.
+For anyone who has experience with other DIY projects, it's fairly straightforward, and the cost to replace your fence per panel would be around £100 if you did everything yourself.

 Who Is Responsible for Fence Replacement?